ctd2121/referee-visualizations/README.md

 Data Processing
 ---------------

-To simplify the data, we grouped certain penalty types together with a universal grouping term.
+To simplify the data, penalty types are grouped together with a universal grouping term.
 Moreover, some terms accounted for less than 1% of the data after the grouping took place (Fair Catch Interference, Inelgible Player Downfield, Illegal Action to Block a Field Goal, Illegal Kickoff and Illegal Player Out of Bounds) and were grouped again into the "Other" category.
 Here is a table highlighting how each penalty type was grouped:

 | Grouping Term    |  Penalty Types Included |
 |------------------|-----------------------|